alinamarasca/solution-write-ups/biggest-and-smallest-number/template-write-up.md

 minMax([null, 0, 1]) -> [null, 1]

+minMax ([apple, pear, banana]) -> [apple, pear]

 ```

 ## Use Cases

 ```
 1. use case:
-in data analysis to determine the highest and the lowest.
+in data analysis to determine the highest and the lowest number

 2. use case:

+range of values

 what is edge cases?